 There are Christians who reach that point.
 Who separate themselves from Christ.
 From His gifts of Word and Sacrament.
+Who do not abide in Him at all.
 But that separation is about more than just whether or not you bore fruit.
 No, when Jesus talks about being cut off because you didn't bear fruit, he's not talking about his disciples.
 In fact, He says rather boldly.
 "If a man remains in me and I in him, he WILL bear much fruit."
-No questions about it.
+No question about it.
 It's not up to you.

 The fruit that Jesus is talking about - the fruit of faith and righteousness and the Gospel - that is fruit we will produce.
 And we will produce exactly what he wants.
 Because it's not your fruit.
 He is the vine.
 It's Christ's fruit, grown through you.
-But only once we are His branch.
+But only when we are His branch.